 "I know what you are requesting of me," Amdusias interrupted gently, his tone once more unexpectedly soft.
 "And I do not fault you.
 It would likely seem natural to ask the wise, powerful, supernatural entity to weigh his judgment on the situation, and bestow his will upon his revenants."
 The reptile smiled slightly; it was a mix of amused and apologetic.
 "However, things truly do not function amongst my odd triangle in the ways you imagine.
 Graceful Melody is not simply the angry spitfire who lashes out and imagines himself to be a tiny autocrat barking mock orders, while Riffraff and I do as we please behind his back.
 For all intents and purposes, Graceful Melody is the leader of our small, humble party.
 We both respect and follow his decisions, even if we may protest or advise against them at times.
 He has earned this right, and neither my other-worldly experience nor Riffraff’s calmer diplomacy will take precedence."

 Lone frowned slightly, though didn’t argue.
-It was Mahihko who seemed to understand more completely as the feminine wolf smiled and nodded once.
+It was Mahihko who seemed to understand more completely as he smiled and nodded once.
 "Yeah.
 We get it," he replied quietly.
 "I mean…let’s be honest, the sexy little guys with the piercings and ink should always be the de facto leaders, anyway," he added teasingly, grinning as the multitude of rings and studs lining his jaw, nose and ears all seemed to glitter on command.
 "But in all seriousness, we understand that we can’t ask you to force some uncomfortable order onto the other two.
 Trust needs to be earned, right?"

 Amdusias looked more relieved than anything else as he nodded in affirmation.
 "Yes.
 Thank you.
 And…I am not saying that this will mean much, but I will tell Graceful of our conversation, and of the slightly improved sense of respect I hold for the likes of you.
 Perhaps we will yet find a means to combining our efforts."

-With that, the demon nodded to the lupines and headed for the rec room to join his pony companions.
-Lone tapped a finger against his muzzle a few times before exhaling and glancing at the other wolf.
+With that, the demon nodded to the wolves and headed for the rec room to join his pony companions.
+Lone tapped a finger against his muzzle a few times before exhaling and glancing at Mahihko.
 "You sure seemed to come around quick to what he was saying.
 Not that I’m trying to start no shit with the scary short guy, but…it just seems sorta weird.
 If nothing else, you’d think he and the demon would be making decisions together, and the giant horse who is apparently also a giant baby would just be going along with it because he doesn’t know how to say no."

 "Hmm."
 A smile tugged at Mahihko’s lips again.
 "Now, now, sweetie.
 When’s shit ever that simple, huh?
-Besides, there’s something about Graceful that’s…I dunno.
+Besides, there’s somethin' about Graceful that’s…I dunno.
 Hard to put it into words, but not hard to see it.
 He’s been through some shit, man.
 More shit than all of us combined, I reckon.
 And it’s given him some steel that we sure ain’t gonna know ourselves, not any time soon."
 He paused to laugh softly.
 "And remember how Sarge looks at him?
-Not as much that he doesn’t trust him, just that he knows if anyone was gonna be a serious threat to him…it’s gonna be that guy.
+Not as much that he don't trust him, just that he knows if anyone was gonna be a serious threat to him…it’s gonna be that guy.
 Shit, I might just as soon call him my boss if I was in his clique."
-The lithe male furrowed his brow and then pouted.
+He furrowed his brow and then pouted.
 "Man, I kinda wish I was in that lucky bastard’s clique.
 Just surrounded by big ol’ sexy dudes, all ripped ‘n shit.
 Damn, he’s a lucky bitch."

 "Yeah, well…even if you do make a point, I’m tired and I wanna get to sleep if I’m supposed to be going with these guys when they leave," Lone commented mildly.
 "Let’s go find somewhere that the lucky bastard-bitch and his two peons haven’t already taken over."